 Help your child to develop a positive self-concept and pride in their CHD.
-This is done by reinforcing activities or skills they are “good at,” and encouraging them to try moderately challenging activities (e.g. climbing a rock wall).
+This is done by reinforcing activities or skills they are “good at,” and encouraging them to try and experience success with moderately challenging activities (e.g. climbing a rock wall).
 We strongly recommend summer camps for children with limb differences (Camp Winning Hands).
-Camps provide freedom from stigma while trying new activities, and a community of people who understand the challenges of living with a CHD.
+Camps provide freedom from stigma while trying new activities, and a community of people who understand the experience of living with a CHD.

 We all have anxieties and a tendency to stigmatize others who appear different from us.
-Be mindful not to project your own anxieties or stigmas onto your child.
-Let your child take the lead and support them as needed.
+It is important for parents to be mindful not to project their own anxieties or stigmas onto their child.
+Parents can let their child take the lead and support them as needed.
 If you have concerns about your child and notice differences in your child’s behavior, we encourage you to talk with your Pediatric Hand Team.
 They have a variety of supports, strategies, and services for your child and your family.

 Congenital hand differences most often do not have definitive explanation.
-This makes answering “what happened to your hand” a sometimes challenging question to answer.
+This makes answering “What happened to your hand?” a sometimes challenging question to answer.
 Children use their hands for many social activities, like hand clap games, holding hands, hugging, gesturing, eating, carrying things, playing games, and writing; which means hands that appear different then expected are often noticed by others.
-Others may be curious and stare and/or begin to ask questions such as “What happened to your hand?”
-Congenital hand differences most often do not have definitive explanation, which makes this question sometimes challenging question to answer.

 STEPS is a tool you can use to help your child build confidence and teach others how to interact with them.
 It may take practice for it to become part of your child’s daily life.